luong-komorebi/Begin-Latex-in-minutes/readme.md

 ## Why use LaTeX?

-* LaTeX is free, multiplatform.
+* LaTeX is free and multiplatform.
-* LaTeX is just a text document (which can be opened by any text editor), readily converted to PDF.
+* LaTeX is just a text document (which can be opened by any text editor), which can be converted in many formats like PDF, HTML or Word Documents.
 * LaTeX separates content and style.
 Style once, then focus on content.
-* The workflow is faster compared to MS Word.
+* The workflow is faster compared to MS Word (once you get accustomed with the way it works, or if you use a visual tools like Kyle).
-* LaTeX is widely used for scientific topics.
+* LaTeX is widely used for scientific papers.

-> LaTeX doesn't come without drawbacks, but is still worth learning.
+> LaTeX doesn't come without drawbacks, but it is still worth learning.

 ## Set up for LaTeX